Web Hosting Types

 The good: it’s free

-The bad: no domain names; limited or no database support; limited or no software options; limited tech support.
+The bad: no domain names; limited or no database support; limited or no software options; limited tech support. s

 The good: Low cost that’s “shared” with others; your own domain name; good tech support.